Sample Page

 In 2017, the European Union’s law enforcement agency Europol flagged Zcash, along with bitcoin and Monero, for potential use in internet-based crime.[38]
 The same report noted that Zcash was not known to have a significant criminal following.[38]
 In 2018, several Japanese exchanges delisted Zcash and other privacy-focused cryptocurrencies citing regulatory pressure following a major exchange hack; the delisted coins had not been involved in the hack.[39][40]

-A 2020 research report by the RAND Corporation examined eight major dark web marketplaces and found that 59% of cryptocurrency mentions were bitcoin and 27% were Monero, compared with less than 1% for Zcash, concluding that there was “little evidence” that privacy coins were preferred by criminals despite their anonymity features.[18][45]
-A 2023 analysis of cryptocurrency and crime similarly found that Zcash held less appeal to criminals than other privacy coins, noting that it “featured very rarely on the dark web” compared to Monero.[47]
+A 2020 research report by the RAND Corporation examined eight major dark web marketplaces and found that 59% of cryptocurrency mentions were bitcoin and 27% were Monero, compared with less than 1% for Zcash, concluding that there was “little evidence” that privacy coins were preferred by criminals despite their anonymity features.[15][39]
+A 2023 analysis of cryptocurrency and crime similarly found that Zcash “featured very rarely on the dark web” compared to Monero.[41]

 See also